jasminehuynh11/jasminehuynh11.github.io/aboutme.md

 ---
 layout: page
 title: About Me
-subtitle: Learn more about my journey and aspirations!
+subtitle: Learn more about me and my journey!
 ---

 Hello!
 I’m Jasmine Huynh, an aspiring AI/ML Engineer and Data Scientist passionate about leveraging cutting-edge technology to solve complex problems and sharing knowledge through research and teaching.